Lapel pin: Modern manufacturing process

 Sometimes called epola (imitation cloisonné) or hard enamel, cloisonné is stamped out from a sheet of copper.
 The stamping leaves recessed areas, or pools, which are filled with enamel powder and high fired at 800° to 900°.
 After cooling, the surface of the pin is ground down to a smooth finish and then the copper is plated.
+Cloisonné (hard enamel) pins are widely regarded as the premium standard for diplomatic gifts, military honors, and long-term commemorative awards due to their scratch-resistant, jewelry-like finish.